DataDog/documentation/content/en/account_management/billing/apm_distributed_tracing.md

 ### Case 3: Services, Containers and Indexed Spans

 Service 1 running on container 1, service 2 running on container 2.
-Both Containers are running on 1 host and retaining 20 million Analyzed Spans on App Analytics.
+Both Containers are running on 1 host and retaining 20 million Indexed Spans on App Analytics.

 | Billable Unit  | Quantity   | Price                                                                                          | Formula      | Subtotal             |
 |----------------|------------|------------------------------------------------------------------------------------------------|--------------|----------------------|